tenquitran/StainedGlass/StainedGlass/ReadMe.txt

 /////////////////////
 TODO:
-- use the actual model
+- experiment with mipmap levels
 - HDR
 - bloom
 - bump mapping for the floor would be good